Paleva/BankATMsim/document.md

 * Cluttered code as of now *(05-14)*
 * Trying to implement the ideas I had and seeing that they do not work
 * Trying to understand how things work
+* Session handling

+# Features that should be added
+- [ ] Full input validation
+- [ ] Improved "UI"
+- [ ] A smarter way of handling multiple sessions
+- [ ] Clean up the code into multiple files.
+For now it's a huge mess